• VAT-free shipping outside Norway

 • Free radicals: Electron thieves that destabilize cells by reacting with biomolecules.

-• Antioxidants: Electrondonors that stabilize free radicals and prevent damage.
+• Antioxidants: Electron donors that stabilize free radicals and prevent damage.

-Redox Balance and Transmembran Potential (TMP)
+Redox balance and transmembrane potential (TMP)

-The redox balance refers to the equilibrium between oxidants and antioxidants in the body.
+The redox balance refers to the balance between oxidants and antioxidants in the body.
 When this balance is disturbed, oxidative stress can damage cell membranes, mitochondria and DNA, which can lead to dysfunction and impaired cell health.

 • Regulation of cell volume.